sourcegraph/handbook/content/departments/engineering/teams/cody/llm-proxy/index.md

 ### Service accounts

-LLM-proxy access Sourcegraph.com through standard Sourcegraph.com users that are configured with feature flags to enable special access to GraphQL queries and mutations related to product subscriptions.
+cody-gateway access Sourcegraph.com through standard Sourcegraph.com users that are configured with feature flags to enable special access to GraphQL queries and mutations related to product subscriptions.

 The current accounts are as follows:

-- [`llm-proxy-readonly`](https://team-sourcegraph.1password.com/vaults/all/allitems/3pedoq4kuocyey273nxykwlecy) - this account is the default one provisioned for LLM-proxy instances, and should have read-only access to product subscriptions.
+- [`cody-gateway-readonly`](https://team-sourcegraph.1password.com/vaults/all/allitems/3pedoq4kuocyey273nxykwlecy) - this account is the default one provisioned for cody-gateway instances, and should have read-only access to product subscriptions.
   - Feature flag: [`product-subscriptions-reader-service-account`](https://sourcegraph.com/site-admin/feature-flags/configuration/product-subscriptions-reader-service-account)
-- [`llm-proxy`](https://team-sourcegraph.1password.com/vaults/all/allitems/gkxxq4jdpgfu2zoynwtjjf3vxy) - this account should have read and write access on LLM-proxy-related resources.
-This is primarily used for Sourcegraph Cloud integration, where we ened to be able to manage LLM-proxy access for product subscriptions.
+- [`cody-gateway`](https://team-sourcegraph.1password.com/vaults/all/allitems/gkxxq4jdpgfu2zoynwtjjf3vxy) - this account should have read and write access on cody-gateway-related resources.
+This is primarily used for Sourcegraph Cloud integration, where we ened to be able to manage cody-gateway access for product subscriptions.
   - Feature flag: [`product-subscriptions-service-account`](https://sourcegraph.com/site-admin/feature-flags/configuration/product-subscriptions-service-account)

 More details for each account are available in the 1password entries linked above.